 - Phase-out sub-minimum wage employment in Colorado by July 2025 and create supports for businesses and individuals making sub-minimum wage to ensure a smooth transition

 The federal government allows companies to obtain a waiver to pay employees whose capacity is impaired by age, physical or mental disability, or injury, sub-minimum wage.
 In Colorado, that means a rate 15% below minimum wage.
 This bill eliminates ability to hire someone at sub-minimum wage after July 2021 and at all by July 2025.
-Employers that currently have this waiver must submit a transition plan to the state by July 2022 on how they plan to phase-out sub-minimum wage and support employees currently earning sub-minimum wage jobs to pursue competitive integrated employment, supported employment, or integrated community activities.
+Employers that currently have this waiver must submit their current number of such employees and how much they are paid by July, and a transition plan to the state by July 2022 on how they plan to phase-out sub-minimum wage and support employees currently earning sub-minimum wage jobs to pursue competitive integrated employment, supported employment, or integrated community activities.
 Plan must be updated annually until the employer is no longer paying sub-minimum wages.
+This update must include the number of individuals who have left the employer's employment, number who have transititoned to full employment at least minimum wage and the number who have transitioned to supported employment (Medicaid supports) and the wages for both of these categories, number who have transitioned to integrated community activities related to employment goals, and the number who have transitioned to non-employment related day services.
 Requires employment first advisory partnership (already existing group) to develop recommendations for addressing structural and fiscal barriers to phasing out sub-minimum wage employment.
 Must report to legislature by April 2022.

 State must also seek waiver from Medicaid to change its current employment supports of job coaching, individual and job development, individual to: